WBUI: History

-The Central Illinois market did not have enough station owners at the time to legally permit another duopoly under normal conditions (there was already an existing duopoly in the market, Nexstar Broadcasting's WCIA and WCFN) but ACME claimed it was losing money on WBUI and could not find a buyer that did not require a duopoly waiver.
+The Central Illinois market did not have enough station owners at the time to legally permit another duopoly under normal conditions (there was already an existing duopoly in the market, Nexstar Broadcasting's WCIA and WCFN).
+However, ACME and GOCOM sought a "failed station" waiver for the deal.
+ACME claimed it was losing money on WBUI and could not find a buyer that did not require a duopoly waiver.
 The sale to GOCOM Media officially closed on October 25, 2007.
-At that point, the station consolidated its operations from its original studios at North Parkway Court in Decatur into WRSP's facilities in Springfield.
+At that point, the station moved its operations from its original studios at North Parkway Court in Decatur into WRSP's facilities on Old Rochester Road in Springfield.

 On December 31, 2012, the Sinclair Broadcast Group closed on the purchase of the non-license assets of GOCOM's three television stations (WRSP/WCCU and sister station WBUI) for approximately $25.6 million.
 Sinclair provides sales and other non-programming services to the stations pursuant to shared services and joint sales agreements.
 Both WBUI and WRSP were initially operated from separate facilities from WICS/WICD.
 However, WCCU quickly moved its advertising sales operation from its location on South Neil Street/US 45 in Champaign into WICD's studios.
-Eventually, WRSP and WBUI also moved from their offices on Old Rochester Road in Springfield and were consolidated into WICS' facility.
+Eventually, WRSP and WBUI also moved from their offices in Springfield and were consolidated into WICS' facility.

 Through a previous arrangement with WICS, the ABC outlet's weekday morning meteorologist provided WBUI with weather forecasts seen on-air (during its airing of The Daily Buzz) and through its website that were taped in advance.
 The segments were appropriately titled C-More Weather (owing to its CW affiliation).
 WBUI no longer offers The Daily Buzz as part of its schedule.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WBUI shut down its analog signal, over UHF channel 23, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 22.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 23.
+WBUI shut down its analog signal, over UHF channel 23, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 22, using virtual channel 23.